sintefmath/JutulDarcy.jl/docs/src/man/basics/solution.md

 ### Iterative solver

 If `block_backend` is set to `true`, Jutul will by default use a constrained-pressure residual (CPR) preconditioner for BiCGStab.
 Jutul relies on [Krylov.jl](https://github.com/JuliaSmoothOptimizers/Krylov.jl) for iterative solvers.
-The main function that selects the linear solver is [`setup_reservoir_linear_solver`](@ref) that allows for the selection of different preconditioners and linear solvers.
+The main function that selects the linear solver is [`select_reservoir_linear_solver`](@ref) that allows for the selection of different preconditioners and linear solvers.
 This is often an instance of [`Jutul.GenericKrylov`](@ref) with the approprioate preconditioner.

 ```@docs
-setup_reservoir_linear_solver
+select_reservoir_linear_solver
 ```

 #### Single model (only porous medium)